 Next, set the names of the text fields to something describing their content.
 For example 'email' and 'text:

-Also, as you can see above, you might want to check the 'multiline' option for the bigger text, so that your visitors are able to enter more than just one line of text.
+Also, as you can see above, you might want to select the 'multiline' option for the bigger text, so that your visitors are able to enter more than just one line of text.

 For the 'Send' button, you can set the 'label' property to any text you want, but be sure that the 'ButtonType' is set to 'Submit'.